FASP-QAT/qat-documentation/docs/user/15-annex-3-user-role-matrix.md

 sidebar_position: 15
 ---

-# Section 12.
-Annex 3: User Role Matrix
+# Annex 3: User Role Matrix

 This matrix defines the permissions for every role within QAT.
 Permissions are categorized by functional area.